 Greenville Organized for Accountable Leadership (GOAL) is a network of congregations who are culturally, economically, geographically and religiously diverse coming together to make the Greenville area a more just place to live, work, and do business.

 In Micah 6:8, we are told that we’re required by God to do three basic things:

 Do justice, love mercy, and walk humbly with our God.

 Walking humbly with our God is taken very seriously by congregations of faith.
 We are in worship at least 52 times a year, we have scriptural studies, retreats all designed to help us in our walk with our creator.
 Loving mercy is also something many individuals and congregations put into practice very well, for example, helping build a home with Habitat for Humanity.
 In contrast, an example of doing justice could mean holding our officials accountable to provide affordable housing for thousands of people.

 Although we’re required to do justice, as individuals and in individual congregations we don’t do it as well because we can’t do it alone.
 We need power to do justice—power in large numbers of organized people.
-So GOAL is working with congregations across the Greenville area to organize a large annual Nehemiah Action.
-This Assembly is named after the prophet Nehemiah, who held a Great Assembly to win justice for the people in Jerusalem who were being exploited by moneylenders.
+GOAL Brings our congregations together and uses our people power every year at our Nehemiah Action.
+This assembly is named after the prophet Nehemiah, who held a Great Assembly to win justice for the people in Jerusalem who were being exploited by moneylenders.

 At our first Nehemiah Action in 2023, we had over 1500 people come together to do justice as we won serious commitments towards housing and mental health from our elected officials.